 - cleaning and removing chemical storage tanks, containment area and piping;

 - removing contaminated soil from three residential properties;

 - covering exposed soils with gravel to prevent the spread of contamination through dust and stormwater runoff (gravel previously cleaned by EPA);

 - transporting contaminated soil, sludge and debris off site for proper disposal; and

 - repairing and placing a lock on site fencing.

 EPA proposed the site to the National Priorities List (NPL) in March 2012 and finalized it on the NPL in September 2012.
-During the 2011 to 2013 timeframe, EPA conducted an extensive Remedial Investigation (RI), to define the nature and extent of the contamination.
-In addition, a Risk Assessment (RA) was conducted to define the risks posed by the contamination and identify the areas that required clean up.
-The RI and RA have been completed.
+During 2011 through 2013, EPA conducted an extensive investigation, the Remedial Investigation (RI), to define the nature and extent of contamination.
+In addition, a Risk Assessment was conducted to define the risks posed by the contamination and identify the areas that require clean up.
+The Remedial Investigation and Risk Assessment have been completed.

 What Is the Current Site Status?

 The EPA and the Florida Department of Environmental Protection (FDEP) have determined that all appropriate responses under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), as amended, have been implemented for this site.
 The remedial action performed at the Site which included removal of contaminated soil to allow for unrestricted use and unlimited exposure is protective of human health and the environment.

 Emergency Response and Removal